Editor's note: The following speech was given at the annual meeting

 are generally underutilized and have done little to relieve congestion.

-willing to pay for them, presumably drivers who want to save time and
+to pay for them, presumably drivers who want to save time and have the

-have the financial resources to permit them to do so.
-By the way, the
+financial resources to permit them to do so.
+By the way, the lanes could

-lanes could remain free to cars with at least two travelers.
-This proposal,
+remain free to cars with at least two travelers.
+This proposal, to permit

-to permit cars with only one occupant to use HOV lanes for a fee, has
+cars with only one occupant to use HOV lanes for a fee, has been opposed

-been opposed because allegedly it favors those with high income and therefore
+because allegedly it favors those with high income and therefore is unfair.

-is unfair.
-In light of this opposition, few politicians have been willing
+In light of this opposition, few politicians have been willing to take

 The problem with this argument is that it overlooks the fact that almost